MoniMurray/shopping-list/TESTING.md

 This is where you will test the features as you create them in the README against your site.
 Use a table for this section - base the table on the User Acceptance Criteria for the User Cases.

-Full Testing
-👩🏻‍💻 View an example of a completed full testing section here

-Full testing is when you go through the site and test every single thing that can be tested, which should be displayed in a table.

 Coverage Tool